tallninja/Swlang/README.md

 ### Expressions

-There are various expressions supported in Swalang
+There are various expressions supported in Swlang

 #### 1. Arithmetic

-Swalang features the basic arithmetic expressions from other popular language.
+Swlang features the basic arithmetic expressions from other popular language.

 ```text
 1 + 2; //addition - kujumuisha